ddysher/ml-notes/ml-system/jupyter/jupyter.md

 ws://localhost:8888/api/kernels/{id}/channels?session_id={id}
 ```

-Normally, the jupyter backend proxy handles these requests directly.
+Normally, jupyter server backend handles these requests directly.
 Now with nb2kg extension, it
 doesn't handle them directly, but in turn proxies requests to kernel gateway (e.g. list available
 kernels).

 Note in the context of remote kernel, client/server (the jupyter notebook web application) still
 run locally, only the kernel runs on remote machine or cluster.
+Kernel gateway and kernels can run
+on the same machine or different machines.

 Pay attention to the caveats:
 - When you enable the extension, all kernels run on (are managed by) the configured Gateway, instead